|

 which the ISGB adopted as our approved

-Standards provide much useful information
+Standards.
+The Standards provide much

-for prospective beadmaking students,
+useful information for prospective

-to help them choose an appropriate
+beadmaking students, to help them

-class and a knowledgeable instructor.
+and a knowledgeable instructor.

 You can view the Standards on the